Gabriella439/nixos-in-production/manuscript/AdvancedModules.md

 Both the `gcc` package and `clang` package add a `cc` executable to the `PATH`, so the order matters here because the first `cc` on the `PATH` wins.

-Surprisingly, `clang`'s `cc` is the first one on the `PATH`, even though we imported `moduleB` second:
+In the above example, `clang`'s `cc` is the first one on the `PATH`, because we imported `moduleB` second:

 ```bash
 [root@nixos:~]# readlink $(type -p cc)
 /nix/store/6szy6myf8vqrmp8mcg8ps7s782kygy5g-clang-wrapper-11.1.0/bin/cc
 ```

-… and if we flip the order imports:
+… but if we flip the order imports:

 ```nix
     imports = [ moduleB moduleA ];